ska-telescope/tmc-prototype/README.md

 (The flow from left to right depicts the Client -> Server relationship)

 ## 4.1 Unit Testing
 As depicted above, the higher level of TMC devices are dependent on lower level devices in normal operation.
 However for better testability, the unit testing is carried out by mocking the dependent devices.
 This enables us to test each of the nodes independently without setting up the entire hierarchy of control nodes.
 In order to execute the entire suit of test cases in the repository, a command in makefile is implemented.

 The command to run the unit tests is:
     `make unit-test`
+## 4.2 Integration Testing
+Integration Testing is performed on SKA Integration on K8S environment.
+For this testing TMC image is required to build locally or need to push on Nexus repository.
+Please refer [this](https://gitlab.com/ska-telescope/skampi#ska-integration-on-kubernetes) for detailed information.

 # 5: Documentation
 * [ReadTheDocs](https://tmc-prototype.readthedocs.io/en/master/)